 👩🏼🍳 Instructions

-My advice is to choose tortillas from the center of the package.
-Then slice them into triangles.
+I like to use tortillas from the center of the package, then slice them into triangles.

 - In a large skillet, heat the oil.